yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-tables.md

 1. Click **Validate Selection**.
 1. If the validation is successful, click **Next: Configure Full Copy**.
-1. Select a storage config to be used for backup and restore in case a full copy needs to be transferred to the DR replica database.
+1. Select a storage configuration to be used for backup and restore in case a full copy needs to be transferred to the DR replica database.
 1. Click **Apply Changes**.

 Note the following: